michaelorella/lignin-kmc/README.md

 ```

 In the root, you will find a file titled `environment.yml`.
 This file contains all of the dependencies listed above
-plus two additional packages required for testing, with the versions tested.
-To create your own environment mirroring
+plus two additional packages required for testing (pytest and joblib), with the versions tested.
+To create your own
-this one, run the following command in the terminal
-(or Anaconda Prompt on Windows):
+environment mirroring this one, run the following command in the terminal (or Anaconda Prompt on Windows):

 ```
 conda env create -f environment.yml
 ```